sktzoootech/ss-tcpdf/README.md

 The idea here is to provide pdf generation without the use of third party libraries.
-There are other silverstripe pdf modules, but so far they all depend on a third party Java app do the conversion.
+There are other silverstripe pdf modules, but so far they all depend on a third party Java app that is executed via a command line call to do the actual PDF conversion.

 ## Usage Overview